Difference Nullstellensatz: Terms and notation

-For every subset $X$ of a difference ring $A$ the smallest difference ideal containing $X$ will be denoted by $[X]$ and the smallest perfect difference ideal containing $X$ will be denoted by $\{X\}$ (see definition~\cite[chapter~2, sec.~2.3, def.~2.3.1]{Lv}).
-The radical of ideal $\frak a$ will be denoted by $\frak r(\frak a)$.
-The following inclusion always holds $\frak r([X])\subseteq\{X\}$.
+For every subset $X$ of a difference ring $A$, the smallest difference ideal containing $X$ will be denoted by $[X]$ and the smallest perfect difference ideal containing $X$ will be denoted by $\{X\}$~\cite[Chapter~2, Section~2.3, Definition~2.3.1]{LevinDA}.
+The radical of an ideal $\mathfrak a$ will be denoted by $\mathfrak r(\mathfrak a)$.
+The inclusion $\mathfrak r([X])\subseteq\{X\}$ always holds.
+The smallest ideal generated by the set $X$ will be denoted by $(X)$.

+The set of all perfect difference ideals of a ring $A$ will be denoted by $\perfRad A$ and the set of prime difference ideals will be denoted by $\diffSpec A$.